In The Backrooms: Philosophy and the Liminal

 — Jean Baudrillard, Simulacra and Simulation

 These empty symbols stack up into an infinite accumulation, forming a Möbius strip of what Marc Augé calls non-places.
-These are corporate transit zones stripped of human activity—windowless office elevator banks, generic business parks, and identical executive hotel corridors that lack the shared significance required to be regarded as true places.
-The destination has been removed entirely.
-The occupant is condemned to exist permanently within a transit zone, a permanent holding pattern that Jean-Paul Sartre captures in his play No Exit, reducing hell to a mundane, inescapable room:
+Corporate transit zones stripped of human activity.
+Windowless office elevator banks, generic business parks, and identical executive hotel corridors that sit devoid of the meaning or significance required to be felt as true places.The occupant of The Backroom is now condemned to exist permanently within a liminal space, a permanent holding pattern that Jean-Paul Sartre captures in his play No Exit:

 "So this is hell.
 I'd never have believed it.
 You remember all we were told about the torture-chambers, the fire and brimstone, the 'burning marl.'
 Old wives' tales!
 There's no need for red-hot pokers…"